Air France Crash Report: Captain Had Just One Hour Of Sleep

 Key Takeaways:

-• Airbus officials have determined that current flight simulators are unable to accurately replicate the specific post-stall scenario encountered by the AF447 crew following pitot tube icing.
+• Airbus officials have determined that current flight simulators cannot accurately replicate the post-stall scenario faced by the AF447 crew after pitot tube icing.

-• This simulation limitation highlights a need for adjustments in pilot training philosophies and a potential exploration of advanced aircraft control functions, such as angle-of-attack limiting.
+• This simulation limitation highlights the need for significant adjustments to pilot training philosophies and a potential exploration of angle-of-attack limiting functions in aircraft design.

 See a mistake?
 Contact us.